-The Sellenger Centre for Research in Law, Justice and Social Change focuses on the production and delivery of high impact, applied and relevant research, education, training and development in specialised areas of corrections, law, justice and social change.
+The Sellenger Centre for Research in Law, Justice and Social Change focuses on the production and delivery of high impact, applied and relevant research, education, training and development in specialised areas of law, justice and social change.
 A level two research unit within the School of Law and Justice, the Centre engages in research that seeks to provide evidence base to guide the transformation of legal and social systems.

 Funding comes from the School of Law and Justice, competitive research grants, consultancies and service teaching.
-The Sellenger Centre works closely with the private and public sectors and local, national and international organisations that are involved in the industries associated with the delivery of law, justice, corrections and policing.
+The Sellenger Centre works closely with the private and public sectors and local, national and international organisations that are involved in the industries associated with the delivery of law, justice, and policing.

-By harnessing the specialised expertise of relevant University and industry participants, the Sellenger Centre is well positioned to provide research and training associated with the delivery of law, justice, corrections and policing.
+By harnessing the specialised expertise of relevant University and industry participants, the Sellenger Centre is well positioned to provide research and training associated with the delivery of law, justice, and policing.

 The Sellenger Centre aims to become a leader in the production and delivery of research specialising in discrete areas of law, justice and social change.
-It will adopt a justice perspective and produce research in collaboration with experts within and outside the University.
+It will adopt a social justice perspective and produce research in collaboration with experts within and outside the University.
 By harnessing the specialised expertise of relevant University and industry participants, the Sellenger Centre aims to develop a reputation for excellence in the delivery of its products.
 Research produced by the Sellenger Centre will be applied, relevant and have a high impact on communities of focus.
 Sellenger Centre outputs consist of high quality academic publications and technical working reports produced through the centre’s commercial arm.

 In collaboration with the wider University and relevant industries, the Sellenger Centre engages in research and consultancy that meet the needs of the legal fraternity, police, local government and the general communities that they serve.

-The Sellenger Centre engages in research and consultancy grounded in a justice perspective.
+The Sellenger Centre engages in research and consultancy grounded in a social justice perspective.
 Therefore, the activities of the Centre are intended to facilitate fairness and better outcomes for the communities of interest.
 All Centre activities will be applied, relevant and of high impact.

 The name Sellenger comes from William Charles Sellenger whose values are consistent with the purpose of all Centre research initiatives.“William Charles Sellenger was the first non-commissioned Police Officer in WA to become Chief Inspector.
 Acquiring this status was unlikely as he was the son of a convicted felon, poor and Catholic in a society that was class based, Anglican and hierarchical.
 When he retired in 1928 he had effected many positive changes within the Police Force and society in general.
 Those changes improved the lives of many citizens, including the underprivileged, Indigenous people and those within minority groups.
 He was never content to allow prejudice and injustice go unchallenged and constantly pursued fair treatment for all citizens regardless of their race or religion.
 Throughout his life, he fearlessly pursued justice and social change, not only legally, but morally and ethically.”(Froyland, 2001).